-Amelia is the Founder & President of The Make It Safe Project, an organization that donates books about sexual orientation and gender identity to schools and youth homeless shelters.
-She is also on the National Advisory Council for GLSEN, an organizer with the anti-sexual violence group No Red Tape Columbia, was named one of The Advocate's Forty Under 40 LGBT Activists of 2012.
+Amelia is the Founder & President of The Make It Safe Project, an organization that donates books about sexual orientation and gender identity to schools, youth homeless shelters, and juvenile detention centers.
+She is also on the National Advisory Council for GLSEN, an organizer with the anti-sexual violence group No Red Tape Columbia, and was named one of The Advocate's Forty Under 40 LGBT Activists of 2012.

 When not writing while wearing her Monty Python Killer Rabbit Slippers or yelling into megaphones, Amelia can be found getting her butt kicked at badminton, playing steel drums, and telling bad jokes.